 Mountain Cur Care

 Mountain Curs have a short coat of fur.
-They shed a low amount throughout the year but heavily in the spring and fall.
-They should be bathed and brushed occasionally, especially after a romp outside that leaves them particularly muddy.
+They shed a low amount throughout the year but most heavily in the spring and fall.
+They should be bathed and brushed occasionally, especially if time outdoors leaves them particularly muddy.

 Common Health Problems

 The Mountain Cur is generally a healthy dog breed.
 That being said, there are some issues that seem to occur more frequently with them.

 - Mountain Curs can be prone to skin infections and irritations as well as ear infections.
 Keeping their skin and coat clean and using any commercially available ear cleaner can help keep skin issues at bay.
 Fish oil supplements can also prevent skin irritation from dry skin and can be especially important if you spend a lot of time with your dog outdoors in a cold environment.

 - As a Mountain Cur ages, they may start to exhibit signs of hip dysplasia or arthritis.
 Starting your Mountain Cur on a glucosamine chondroitin supplement can help keep their joints happy and healthy.

 Mountain Curs are very active dogs and as such have a higher caloric requirement than other dog breeds.
 If feeding a commercial dog food, ensure that it's suitable for your dog's life stage.
 Currently AAFCO, the governing board that oversees all commercial pet food, only recognizes 'Growth', 'Adult Maintenance', 'Gestation/Lactation', and 'All Life Stages'.

 Generally, an adult Mountain Cur will need to eat about 2 cups of food a day.
 For easier digestion, this should be divided into at least two meals a day.
 If you have concerns about the possibility of overfeeding your dog, your vet can help you calculate exactly how many calories a day your dog needs.

 Where to Adopt of Buy a Mountain Cur